XVincentX/vncz/cv/index.md

 - Team member for **Mystyle** project, First world server emulator of Rose Online game.
 It was used as reference for ALL forks and current emulators.
 - [JsAction](https://github.com/XVincentX/JsAction) Project, an open source route handler for Asp.NET MVC
 - [Open103](https://github.com/XVincentX/Open103/) project, an open source reference implementation of [IEC 870-5-103](http://en.wikipedia.org/wiki/IEC_60870-5) protocol
 - Creator of [SimInfo](https://github.com/XVincentX/SimInfo), a free Windows Phone 8 App to manage credit informations by carrier operators.
 It has been killed due to Italians carriers coalition against me, and then I open sourced it.
-[Some notes are here](http://vncz.js.org/building-siminfo/)
+[Some builind notes are here](http://vncz.js.org/building-siminfo/)
 - [TextCompress](https://github.com/XVincentX/TextCompress), compression alghoritm suited for plain text compression